arindham-codes-cmd/PV-Output-Forecasting-/README.md

 - SARIMA adds value when patterns repeat weekly or monthly.
   Forecasting accuracy depends on data quality, inverter consistency, and weather variability.

+##  Results & Insights
+The forecasting models, ARIMA and SARIMA successfully predicted solar power output with reasonable accuracy across both plants.
+Despite minor deviations, the predictions aligned well with actual trends, validating the use of time series techniques for short-term energy planning.

+The Power BI dashboard, powered by these forecasts, enables energy planners to:
+ - Anticipate dips in solar generation due to weather variability or system inefficiencies
+ - Optimise energy dispatch by aligning predicted output with grid demand
+ - Schedule maintenance proactively, especially for underperforming inverters
+ - Compare plant performance and conversion efficiency in real-time

+Together, the models and dashboard form a robust decision-support system for solar operations and turning raw data into actionable insights.